Salicylic acid: History

 An extract of willow bark, called salicin, after the Latin name for the white willow (Salix alba), was isolated and named by German chemist Johann Andreas Buchner in 1828.
 A larger amount of the substance was isolated in 1829 by Henri Leroux, a French pharmacist.
 Raffaele Piria, an Italian chemist, was able to convert the substance into a sugar and a second component, which on oxidation becomes salicylic acid.

 Salicylic acid was also isolated from the herb meadowsweet (Filipendula ulmaria, formerly classified as Spiraea ulmaria) by German researchers in 1839.
 Their extract caused digestive problems such as gastric irritation, bleeding, diarrhea, and even death when consumed in high doses.

 In 1874 the Scottish physician Thomas MacLagan experimented with salicin as a treatment for acute rheumatism, with considerable success, as he reported in The Lancet in 1876.
 Meanwhile, German scientists tried sodium salicylate with less success and more severe side effects.

-In 1979, salicylates were found to be involved in induced defenses of tobacco against tobacco mosaic virus.
+In 1979, salicylates were found to be involved in induced defenses of the tobacco plant against tobacco mosaic virus.
 In 1987, salicylic acid was identified as the long-sought signal that causes thermogenic plants, such as the voodoo lily, Sauromatum guttatum, to produce heat.